OtagoPolytechnic/DunedinIoT/development/nodes/Dragino868TempHumidLDR/README.md

 ## Wiring

-Note Dragino shield not included in diagram but must be installed
+Note: Dragino shield not included in diagram but must be installed
+Note: Draginmo shield leaves pins 0,1,4,5,6 for use

 <img src="Dragino868TempHumidLDR_bb.png" width="400">